prachigauriar/Task/README.md

 The Task framework makes it easy to express your app’s workflows and manage the various tasks within them.
-There are two types of objects in the Task framework: `TSKTasks` represent the individual steps in a workflow, while `TSKGraphs` represent the workflows themselves.
-Tasks are defined by the
-work they do and their current state; graphs are defined by the tasks they contain and the relationships between them.
-Tasks are not particularly useful without graphs.
+There are two types of objects in the Task framework: `TSKTasks` represent the individual steps in a workflow, while `TSKWorkflows` represent the workflows themselves.
+Tasks are defined by the work they do and their current state; workflows are defined by the tasks they contain and the relationships between them.
+Tasks are not particularly useful without workflows.

-While `TSKTask` and `TSKGraph` seem similar to `NSOperation` and `NSOperationQueue`, they represent very different concepts.
+While `TSKTask` and `TSKWorkflow` seem similar to `NSOperation` and `NSOperationQueue`, they represent very different concepts.
 Operations model *single executions* of work, with operation queues controlling the order and concurrency of those executions.
 Operations don’t model the concepts of success and failure, and they can’t be retried or re-run.
-Operations are essentially transient: their usefulness ends as soon as they’re done executing.
+Operations are essentially
+transient: their usefulness ends as soon as they’re done executing.

 Tasks on the other hand model *the concept* of work.
 Even after a task executes, its status can be checked and it can be re-executed.
 The expectation is that you can create them once, start executing